xwiki/xwiki-dev-tools/bash/README.md

 fi
 ```

-You can then open a new shell or execute the following if you want to make those commands available in an already open shell.
+You can then open a new shell or execute the following if you want to make those commands available in an already open shell:

 ```bash
 source ~/.profile